madeso/spacehustler/luadoc/module_Physics.md

 Physics.ApplyForce()
 -----------

-Applies force to a physics object.
+Applies force to a physics object by providing a force vector

 ###Arguments:
   - **PhysObj** The physics object